Multiple key mortgage rates slid down in the Denver area this week.

 No clear direction for other Denver mortgage types

 The rate for 30-year jumbo mortgages also ticked up this week, ascending 7 basis points to 4.13 percent.
 Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the Denver area, that limit is $493,350.

-The popular 5/1 adjustable-rate mortgage rate diminished a striking 25 points this week, up to 4.00 percent.
+The popular 5/1 adjustable-rate mortgage rate increased a substantial 75 basis points this week, up to 4.00 percent.
 The most common type of variable-rate mortgage, 5/1 ARMs allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.

 Weekly mortgage survey